Alcohol in Malaysia: Tuak

-Arak putik
+Arak putih

 Arak putih, Malay for "white liquor", is a generic term for locally produced distilled liquor (arrack).
 While sometimes mistranslated as white wine, the drink is typically much stronger than wine (up to 60%) and is not made from grapes.

 Regulation

-The legal drinking age(purchasing) for Malaysia is 21 years old and above.
-The legal limit for alcohol while driving in Malaysia is 80 milligrams per decilitre or 100 millilitres.
+The legal drinking age (purchasing) for Malaysia is 21 years old and above.
+Since 2020, the legal limit for blood alcohol level while driving in Malaysia is 50 mg per 100 ml for blood test; 22 μg per 100 ml for breath test; and 67 mg per 100 ml for urine test.

+Public drinking or public intoxication is not a crime in Malaysia, unless the drunken person caused "annoyance" towards others or exhibit "disorderly behaviour", which may be punished with a RM20 to RM25 fine or a 10 to 14 days jail under the Penal Code or Minor Offences Act 1955.
+However, these law are rarely enforced.

 Any vendors, restaurants and retailers need a licence to serve or sell tap/draft beers, liquor and spirits in the country.
 Bottled and canned beers are exempted from such licence requirements, which is why it is common to find many vendors and coffee houses serving alcohol in their premises without a licence.
 Malaysia also imposes nationwide regulations for vendors to place their alcoholic drinks into separate refrigerators or storage places, although this was opposed by certain vendors in the state of Penang.
 The high tax on alcohol has increased the price of alcoholic drinks in Malaysia, harming some drinkers who turn to unsafe alcohol smuggled in from neighbouring countries.
 In 2018, around 45 people died in the country's worst methanol poisoning involving foreign workers and several Malaysians due to the consumption of cheap fake liquors acquired from the country's black markets.

-Following Demerit Points System for Traffic Offences (KEJARA), a Police office or JPJ officer can take breath, blood or urine samples of drunk driver.
-If alcohol content is found in the samples, a fine of RM 2000 or 6 months imprisonment may be imposed for the first offence.
+Following Demerit Points System for Traffic Offences (KEJARA), a police officer or JPJ officer can take breath, blood or urine samples of drunk driver.
+If alcohol content is found in the samples, a fine of RM 2000 or 6 months' imprisonment may be imposed for the first offence.

 Alcohol is generally prohibited for Muslim consumers in the country as Malaysia's sharia law forbids Muslims from drinking alcohol.
 Alcohol is mostly banned for Muslims in the states of Kelantan and Terengganu.